Hoover hated halitosis (be it oral or, uh, 'mental')

 SUMMARY: The nation's former FBI director was not above name-calling or cracking wise about halitosis.

 It's funny, the kinds of facts you find with just a little digging.
 Apparently they're not very far below the surface.
-For instance, did you know that a famous American Hoover spoke railed against halitosis, though not the type you might expect?
+For instance, did you know that a famous FBI director railed against halitosis, though not the type you might expect?
 He was the subject of a recent biopic directed by Clint Eastwood: J. Edgar.

 That's right - the first director of the FBI had a big problem with halitosis, though what he called the "mental" sort.